sudara/alonetone/app/views/pages/_why_i_built_alonetone.md

 ## Releases

-After a series of tantrums and customer shaming in the 2000s, the music industry managed to slowly catchup online — but it's still essentially a business based around official releases: Albums, EPs, Singles and more Singles.
-Sure, there are some subcultures that treasure The Demo and some artists sharing tidbits on social media.
+After a series of tantrums and customer shaming in the 2000s, the music industry managed to slowly catch up with what the internet existing — but it's still a business based around official releases: Albums, EPs, Singles and more Singles.
+Sure, there are subcultures that treasure The Demo and some artists love to share tidbits of works in progress on social media.

-The reason "official" releases even exist at this point is purely historical.
-Musicians had to book time in studio, record their music, find a label to shoulder costs, and release a physical product.
+The fact that "official" releases even exist at this point is only an artifact of history.
+Musicians historically had to book time in studio, record their music, find a label to shoulder costs, and release a physical product.
 That is all extremely high cost and involves dozens of people over months of time.

 But releases are still what "serious" musicians "should" make: A final product, mixed, mastered, perfected and signed off on.
-Personally, my favorite things to listen to are often the things my friends threw together, as a joke or experiment.
+Personally, my favorite things to listen to are often the things my musician friends threw together as a joke or experiment.
 I also know extremely talented music makers who have never officially released things and do not have any interest.
-I don't blame them, it's often high cost and low reward.
+I don't blame them, it's inherently high effort and often low reward.
 So their interest is more of a pure one, anchored in exploration and experimentation.

 ## Today

-Thankfully some newer services have come on the scene and helped musicians reduce the release friction.
+Thankfully other services aim to help musicians reduce "release friction."
 Bandcamp lets you DIY and start selling immediately.
 Distrokid lets you distribute to all official stores efficiently.
 You can be on YouTube instantly, Spotify in hours.

-"Official" releases in 2019 still have their place, but it's a fact that it adds weeks or months of latency between "I made this" and "This is ready to listen to."
-It's high effort, high friction, and high stakes.
-A musician has to move from "I just made this, should I work on it more?" to "This is the best it's going to get, it's ready for the world" This makes us pause and depending on who you are, it can be a lengthly psychological transition.
+"Official" releases in 2019 still have their place, but there's no way around the fact that it probably adds weeks or months of latency between "I made this" and "This is ready to listen to."
+Musicians also to move from "I just made this, should I work on it more?" to "This is the best it's going to get, it's ready for the world" This makes us pause and depending on who you are, it can be a lengthly psychological transition.

 ## Does it Matter?